bcc-code/bcc-media-voxtral/README.md

+# WARNING:

+This is currently not working as intended and is not developed further.
+Timings are not quite correct and the model get's stuck sometimes.

 # Vox Audio Transcription

 Audio transcription using Mistral AI's Voxtral API.
 Supports long audio files and provides a REST API for job-based processing.